Posted on 08/16/2016

 A more detailed Product Briefing will be published in late August, but in the meantime, here is a sample of the included product features:

 You can determine whether or not a lease is a Finance or Operating lease by creating a Classification Test.
-You’ll be prompted with a list of questions to help determine which kind of lease you are working with.
-Key concepts like Property Title transfer (to Lessee) by the end of the Lease Term, and percentage of economic life of the lease property for the non-cancellable lease term.
+You’ll be prompted with a list of questions to help determine which kind of lease you are working with, including key concepts like Property Title transfer (to Lessee) by the end of the Lease Term, and percentage of economic life of the lease property for the non-cancellable lease term.
 The new classification test is principles based, which allow for organizations to apply their own business-specific rules for classifying the Right-of-Use Asset.

 The Details Entry page allows you to capture the information to initially populate the lease accounting schedules for an operating or finance lease.
 You can make modifications such as Type of Lease, Schedule Start/End Date, Initial Direct Costs, and Probable Owed Residual Value, just to name a few.